frgmt0/pocket-cli/README.md

 ./target/release/pocket shove -m "My first commit"
 ```

-The version control commands are still in beta, so please report any issues you encounter.
+The version control commands are still in alpha, so please report any issues you encounter so I can make it better.

 ## Commands
 This is the majority of your work here, and its pretty easy to grasp.